Zanon77/cos/README.md

-Navigate through the maze of possibilities, where even the guide is a wanderer.
+Wander through the maze of possibilities, where even the guide is a wanderer.